DeTaxon/halfvoid/README.md

 ```

 Exceptions
-Implemented by longjmp (not a zero cost)
+Implemented by longjmp (not a zero cost exception)
 ```java
 try
 {